doingcloudright/airship.tf/getstarted/README.md

 a service on AWS Fargate, which is the 'serverless' version of ECS.
 For this example we need a Load Balancer..

 ::: warning
-AWS components incur, costs, please lookup pricing, and don't forget to remove the demo setup after you're done
+AWS components incur costs, please lookup pricing, and don't forget to remove the demo setup after you're done.
 :::

 ## Preparation